 So while it might be how they feel, it isn’t what they say, until the problem builds and they blurt out something that comes across as being mean and insensitive.

-Now, I also understand that in most households nowadays women do more in one 24 hour period than most men, always putting herself and her needs last.
+Now, I also understand that in many households nowadays women do more in one 24 hour period than most men, always putting themselves and their needs last.

 I have to acknowledge that.

 According to the analysis conducted by University College London and published in the journal Work, Employment and Society, “gender norms remain strong” when it comes to household chores.

 The researchers assessed data from more than 8,500 heterosexual couples who were interviewed for the UK Household Longitudinal Study between 2010 and 2011.